Emergency assistance in Miami-Dade.

 Housing – The federal government funded Emergency Food and Shelter Assistance (EFSA) program can help families and individuals across Miami who are faced with a crisis.
 Assistance can be utilized by people who are in a one time crisis but have shown the ability to be stable in the past.
 There is support for households that are in need of emergency financial assistance with various bills and issues.

 There funding levels and terms change.
 However EFSA may be able to help with payment of monthly utility bills, mortgage and rent payments and the program also provides temporary shelter and food to the low income and needy.
-The following Miami Community Service Centers accept applications and distribute financial aid.

 Other resources and emergency assistance offered by the Miami Community Service Centers includes those listed below.
 The locations provide a wide variety of counseling, grant programs, and social services to economically disadvantaged families in the Miami-Dade area.
 The resources offered to qualified people include those noted below and the staff may also have referrals to other local programs.
 Or get additional information regarding the Miami-Dade Community Service Centers by dialing the main intake line at 786-469-4600.